ticvac/SwissManager/README.md

 # SwissManager
 Manager for tournaments.
+# basic

-Start program from terminal using "python3 SwissManager.py"
+Start program from terminal using "python3 SwissManager.py" or "python3 SwissManagerWinEdition.py"

-Use "master" branch for MacOS, "win" branch, if you're using windows.
+For macOS use "SwissManager.py", for windows "SwissManagerWinEdition.py"
+# using
+It should be intuitive;) for more info tichy180@gmail.com